-30,000 miles later we can now give our long-term report on the rubber that took us to the Arctic Ocean, Telluride, Inuvik and around town.
+30,000 miles later we can now give our long-term report on the rubber that took us on our off-road adventure to the Arctic Ocean, Telluride, Inuvik and around town.
 Toyo’s Open Country M/T® are an aggressive mud traction radial.
 Running 295x70x17 tires on our rig provides sure footed traction and an additional inch of lift over the stock 265s.
 These tires fill the wheel well with massively lugged rubber just weeping testosterone.

 But the Open Country M/T® does more than just butch up your rig.
 According to Toyo “the Open Country M/T® is a mud and snow rated mud terrain radial tire that features hook-shaped tread blocks, scalloped shoulder blocks and a high performance cap of ply construction for excellent off road traction.”
 With 3-ply polyester casting, two spiral wound nylon cap plies and two steel belts, this tire is designed for long life and more protection than a three pack of Trojans stuffed into the wallet of a sixteen year boy.

 We found our Open County M/T® tires to be very protective as we bombed down roads where the occasional granite dagger reached out for our sidewalls.
 With their hook-shaped blocks they performed well on slippery hills, and gripped the rocks they were asked to climb.
 Feed back from others who have used the Open Country M/T® confirms, their compounds grip the obstacles, feeling “stickier” than other tires.
 Even with 30k miles on them, after the occasional rotation, our set still have most of their tread life left.

 And while mud tires are known to be noisy on the road we found Toyo’s claim of being the “quietest mud terrain tires on the market” to be true.
 No they are not silent, but even with the windows down they don’t have that typical whirl as you drive down the tarmac.